aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/iam-groups-roles-to-manage-eks-access/index.en.md

 ![assumepolicy](/static/images/iam/iam-role-rbac/assumepolicy.png)

 Assume the IAM role EKS-Cluster-Creator to create the EKS CLuster.
-In this module, the Cloud9 Instance assums this Role to create the cluster.
+In this module, the Cloud9 Instance assumes this Role to create the cluster.

 ![Assume-EKS-Cluster-CreatorRole](/static/images/iam/iam-role-rbac/Assume-EKS-Cluster-CreatorRole.PNG)